Mathias-Godwin/flutter_xdoc/xdoc/README.md

 # xdoc

-The App basically save the expiry dates anything and notify use as due.
+The App basically save the expiry dates of anything and notify you before the date.

 ## Getting Started